cheatham1/GetStartedBook/root_browser_final_plots.md

 ##Complex High Energy Physics (HEP) plots in action.##

-ROOTbrowser allows you to take a look at some prepared HEP histograms.
+ROOTbrowser also allows you to take a look at some prepared HEP histograms.

-The analysis implemented the criteria for single $$W$$ boson events with the $$W$$ boson decaying to leptons.
+An analysis has been implemented for single $$W$$ boson events where the $$W$$ boson decays to leptons.

-The drop-down menu (second text box) contains a number of examples of final plots.
+The drop-down menu (second text box) contains a number of examples of final plots from this $$W$$ analysis.

 As before, select the file you are interested in